nwaywood/dotfiles/kinesis_advantage/cheat_sheet.md

 `-` indicates the depression of the key and `+` the release.
 This can be used for any key that needs to be held, control, alt, cmd and shift

+## NOTE:

+For the media keys to work in High Sierra, need to install BeardedSpice